Giovanni Córdoba

 Giovanni Córdoba Rentería (16 March 1978 – 27 October 2002) was a Colombian footballer who played professionally for Deportivo Cali, as well as for Ecuadorian club L.D.U.
 Quito.

 Club career

 Having progressed through the academy of Deportivo Cali, he went on to score 48 goals in 154 games for the club, also spending time on loan in Ecuador with Quito.

 Death

-During a training session with Deportivo Cali in Pance, Cali on 24 October 2002, lightning struck a post a bounced onto the pitch the players were using, with three players unable to return to their feet - Córdoba, Hernán Gaviria and Carlos Álvarez.
+During a training session with Deportivo Cali in Pance, Cali on 24 October 2002, lightning struck a post and bounced onto the pitch the players were using, with three players unable to return to their feet - Córdoba, Hernán Gaviria and Carlos Álvarez.
 Following the incident, five players were taken to the Fundación Valle del Lili Hospital, where Gaviria was declared dead two hours after arrival.
 Córdoba, Álvarez and Giovanni Hernández remained in intensive care, though Córdoba died three days later.

 Personal life

 His brother Hernan Córdoba was also a footballer.
 He died on 20 September 2009 in a road accident with his teammate Mario Beltrán.
 He also had a son.